 Cybersecurity is one of the essential tasks for any business.
-It’s not just a matter of protecting your company’s data and information from external threats, but also ensuring that it remains robust to internal ones.
+It’s not just protecting your company’s data and information from external threats but also ensuring that it remains robust to internal ones.
 All three, i.e. people, processes and technology, are your greatest asset.
 If they are not embedded and managed throughout the organisation, you can expect that they will inadvertently put your sensitive data at risk.
 This blog article explores security risk mitigation and core strategies to achieve the task.

 Your foremost task should be to develop an overall risk mitigation strategy for managing cyber risks.
-You should consider all aspects of the organisation – IT systems, processes, and personnel – to identify vulnerabilities and strengths.
-This will help with identifying weaknesses that may be exploited by cybercriminals.
+To identify vulnerabilities and strengths, you should consider all aspects of the organisation – IT systems, processes, and personnel.
+This will help with identifying weaknesses that cybercriminals may exploit.

 Therefore, you should have an enterprise-wide view of the cybersecurity risks for your organisation and its sub-units.
 This is the only way to ensure that all areas are covered and that a proper risk assessment occurs.

-We will show you the strategies to reduce or mitigate such risk and discuss the importance of risk mitigation planning and risk management in the first place.
+We will show you the strategies to reduce or mitigate such IT security risks and discuss the importance of risk mitigation planning and risk management in the first place.

 Or we can also define risk mitigation as a process in which we take steps to reduce adverse effects.

-Risk mitigation is a problem-solving tool that helps you make a risk mitigation plan for the unexpected so that it can be dealt with more smoothly.
+Risk mitigation is a problem-solving tool that helps you make a risk mitigation plan for the unexpected to be dealt with more smoothly.
 A risk mitigation plan is an opportunity for you to reduce and eliminate risk.
 You cannot prevent a catastrophe from happening at all times, but you can always lessen its impact.
-It means having a good risk mitigation strategy in place that will help you if the worst should happen.
+It means having a good risk mitigation strategy to help you if the worst should happen.
 Risk mitigation strategies include a combination of these options, i.e. accept, avoid, control or transfer risk.

-Risk management is the process of identifying and mitigating potential risks early as possible so they don’t jeopardise a project.
+Risk management is identifying and mitigating potential risks early as possible, so they don’t jeopardise a project.
 With the increasing number of cyberattacks, every organisation needs to understand their risks and prepare a risk management plan to reduce them.
-Mitigating strategies should be implemented in your execution plan, or risk analyses are pointless.
+Security teams should implement mitigating strategies in your execution plan, or risk analyses are pointless.
 Risk mitigation implementation is the process of executing risk mitigation actions.

 For cyber risk management, consider the following:

-- Evaluate and analyse risk interactions – This step includes evaluating how each of these risks might interact with one another to find common causes that can be taken care of through a risk mitigation strategy.
+- Evaluate and analyse risk interactions – This step includes evaluating how each of these risks might interact to find common causes that can be taken care of through a risk mitigation strategy.

-- Assessment, Prioritisation, and Allocation – Once this has been done for every significant risk factor, there needs to be an assessment as well as prioritisation, so resources are allotted accordingly before any actionable decision-making processes of risk management, goes into effect.
+- Assessment, Prioritisation, and Allocation – Once this has been done for every significant risk factor, there needs to be an assessment and prioritisation, so resources are allotted accordingly before any actionable decision-making processes of risk management go into effect.